uibcdf/action-sphinx-docs-to-gh-pages/README.md

 of the 'gh-pages' branch, with this GitHub Action.
 The user has only to be sure that the repository accomplishes [a couple of requirements](#Requirements).

+In summary, this GitHub action does the following:

+- Takes the author and SHA id of the trigger action ('push' or 'pull request') to be consistent along the action.
+- Creates a new 'gh-pages' branch if this is not already in the repository.
+- Compiles the sphinx documentation in the directory and branch specified by the user.
+- Pushes the output html documentation to the 'gh-pages' branch.

 This GitHub Action was developed by [the Computational Biology and Drug Design Research Unit -UIBCDF- at the Mexico City Children's Hospital Federico Gómez](https://www.uibcdf.org/).
 Other GitHub Actions can be found at [the UIBCDF GitHub site](https://github.com/search?q=topic%3Agithub-actions+org%3Auibcdf&type=Repositories).